 4. Wide-Step Mountain Climbers

 Mountain climbers can be used to increase endurance, core strength, and mobility.
-Try this variation to the standard mountain climber.
+Try this variation of the standard mountain climber.

 How to Perform